CiwPython/Ciw/docs/Guides/phasetype.rst

 .. _phase-type:

 ===================================
-How to set Phase-Type Distributions
+How to Set Phase-Type Distributions
 ===================================

 One particular subset of distributions offered by Ciw is Phase-Type distributions.